Hudson Valley Welcomes New Licensed Pot Dispensary

-The new store, located in Dutchess County in the Town of Poughkeepsie, broke ground on Monday, Nov.
+The new store, Dutchess Roots, located in the Town of Poughkeepsie, broke ground on Monday, Nov.
 25, at 2615 South Road.

 The dispensary is nestled behind Buff City Soap and opposite The Yoga House, with plans to open its doors in Spring 2025.